 - The methodology for ranking multiple biomarkers according to their predictive power;

 - Data processing and statistical modelling performed using Spark v2.3.0 with scala API;

 - Infrastructure, configuration, and implementation of the data pipeline using sliding windows with Apache Spark’s MLlib.

-Both students and staff are welcome.
+Everyone is welcome.
 There will be drinks in-between and afterwards.

 DSCC Central Topic Seminars:

 - Friday 9 November 2018 (15:00-17:00) DSCC Central Topic Seminar #1: A Gentle Introduction to Machine Learning by Prof. Arno Siebes (Slides)